Slam dunk: Gonzalez makes Hall, along with Bailey, Reed, Law

 Law was one of the many high-profile players Bill Belichick was willing to cycle out, and his final five years were spent with Kansas City, Denver and two stints with the Jets, including 2005, when he made a career-high 10 interceptions.

-“It’s surreal to get this honor while my former team is playing,” said Law, who will be on hand when the Patriots play the Rams on Sunday.
-“Hopefully we bring No. 6 back to New England.”
+“It’s surreal to get this honor while my former team is playing,” said Law, who will be on hand when the Patriots play the Rams for the title Sunday.

 Mawae, a second-round draft pick in 1994, played 16 seasons for the Seahawks, Jets and Titans.
 He made three All-Pro teams and joins Mike Webster, Dwight Stevenson and Jim Otto among the few true centers in Canton.